fduTristin/Database-System/notes/chap3.md

 * The **unique** construct tests whether a subquery has any duplicate tuples in its result

     ```sql
-    //find all customers who have at most one account at the Perryridge branch
+    --find all customers who have at most one account at the Perryridge branch
     select T.customer_name
     from depositor as T
     where unique (